Sophic Logo gordian knotLung Cancer Clinical Trials Intelligence

 • Active autoimmune disease requiring systemic treatment in past 2 years

-• History of stem cell or solid organ transplant
+• History of organ or stem cell transplant

 Interventions